huuaho/umg-headless/docs/codebase/apps/umg/app/judges-panel/page.tsx.md

 App Router — route `/judges-panel`; linked (with per-judge hash anchors) from the "Meet the Judges" section of [how-to-enter/page.tsx](../how-to-enter/page.tsx.md).

 ## Notes
 Server component except for the embedded HashScroller.
 Judge portraits live in `public/images/judges/`.
-See also `docs/photo-competition/judges.md`.

 ---
-*Documented at commit 1cbdce5.*
+*Documented at commit 60deaa3.*